 In January 1993, NSSA was proud to open The Martin C. Barell School, named in honor of then New York State Board of Regents Chancellor, Martin C. Barell.
 Chancellor Barell shared our vision and advocated for our programs to the New York State Education Department.
-The Martin C. Barell School provides a full-day, twelve-month program for preschool and school age children ranging in age from three to twenty-one years.
+The Martin C. Barell School provides a full-day, twelve-month program for school age children ranging in age from five to twenty-one years.
 It enrolls a maximum of twenty-five students, with an instructor-to-student ratio of 1 to 1.5.
 The small size and high teacher-to-student ratio are integral to achieving optimal results for each student.
 They allow for the promotion of a significant degree of individualization of each student’s program, curriculum, reinforcement and motivation systems, as well as intensive clinical oversight and on-going data analysis.

 The highly structured program is based on the principles of Applied Behavior Analysis (ABA), in which each child has behaviorally defined and measurable goals.
 Each child’s progress is reviewed regularly so that if the child is not learning, adaptations to the teaching method can be made immediately.
 On-going assessment of each student’s reinforcement preferences leads to the development of highly individualized motivation systems for all students.
 Ultimately self-monitoring, or the ability to deliver one’s own reinforcement in the absence of teacher supervision, is the goal of each system.
 Students receive instruction in a variety of settings (i.e. in the classroom, at home, and in the community).
 Student-to-teacher ratios are based on the individual needs of each student.
 Some receive instruction on a one-to-one basis for some or part of their day, others are taught in small groups, and still others are slowly integrated into public school special or regular education classrooms in their home district.